 9. Turn On the Filtration System

 Set your filter’s push-pull slide valve or multiport valve to the "Backwash" position.
-Turn the power from the breaker back on, and allow the system to backwash for 3-5 minutes, or until the water coming out from the backwash hose runs clear.
+Turn the power from the breaker back on, and allow the system to backwash for 3-5 minutes on high speed, or until the water coming out from the backwash hose runs clear.
 When a steady stream of water comes out of the air relief valve, the air has been purged from the system, and you can twist it closed.